jordonbigelow/Game-Development-Procedures-and-Documentation/Godot-Setup.md

 [Very Beginner friendly Godot Tutorial to Code along with!](https://www.youtube.com/watch?v=LOhfqjmasi0&t=1s)

 The individual in this video is very well respected in the Game Dev community.
 He is well known for providing high quality tutorials for the Unity Engine.
 But he recently switched to Godot!
 As he should, Godot is awesome!

+This is also a very useful link that will be your go to resource for learning Godot [Godot Docs](https://docs.godotengine.org/en/4.3/index.html)